Constructions of new matroids and designs over GF(q): -PMD's and Subspace Designs

 Hence, $\lambda_1\in \mathbb{Z}$ if and only if $\displaystyle \sum_{i=0}^{6m}q^i\sum_{j=0}^{6m-2}q^j\sum_{t=0}^{3m-2}q^{2t}$ is divisible by $q^2+q+1$.
 Since $\displaystyle\sum_{i=0}^{6m}q^i\sum_{j=0}^{6m-2}q^j \equiv q+1 \mod q^2+q+1$ and $\gcd(q+1,q^2+q+1)=1$, $\lambda_1\in \mathbb{Z}$ if and only if $\displaystyle \sum_{t=0}^{3m-2}q^{2t}$ is divisible by $q^2+q+1$, which yields a contradiction.
 Similarly, when $n\equiv 5 \mod 6$, i.e. $n=6m+5$ for some $m\in \mathbb{Z}$ we have Note that $\lambda_1\in \mathbb{Z}$ if and only if $\displaystyle \sum_{t=0}^{3m+1}q^{2t}\sum_{i=0}^{6m+1}q^i\sum_{j=0}^{6m}q^j \equiv 0 \mod q^2+q+1$.
 Since $\displaystyle \sum_{i=0}^{6m+1}q^i\sum_{j=0}^{6m}q^j\equiv q+1 \mod q^2+q+1$, and $\gcd(q+1, q^2+q+1)=1$, $\lambda_1\in \mathbb{Z}$ if and only if $\displaystyle\sum_{t=0}^{3m+1}q^{2t}$ is divisible by $q^2+q+1$, which yields a contradiction. \end{proof}

-Table~\ref{explicit_param13} shows the parameters that we obtain from the Steiner system $STS(13;q)$ and Corollary \ref{cor:STS}.
-Table~\ref{explicit_param} summarizes the parameters of subspace designs whose existence would be implied by the existence of the $q$-Fano plane.
+Table~\ref{explicit_param13} shows the parameters that we obtain from the Steiner system $STS(13;q)$ and Corollary \ref{cor:STS}. {In particular, the normalized form of these parameters is $2$-$(13,4,5115;2)$.
+Of course the other two parameter sets are immediately implied by this one.} Table~\ref{explicit_param} summarizes the parameters of subspace designs whose existence would be implied by the existence of the $q$-Fano plane.

 \begin{remark} In the literature, the only known Steiner triple systems found are those with parameters $STS(13;2)$.
 The existence of such $STS(13;2)$ Steiner triple systems implies, via Corollary \ref{cor:STS}, the existence of new subspace designs with parameters as shown in Table~\ref{explicit_param13}.